 That same serving of cooked quinoa also contains eight grams of protein, including all nine of the essential amino acids that your body can’t make on its own.

 Seventy percent of the calories in quinoa come from carbohydrates.
 And they are complex carbohydrates rather than the kind found in refined grains and sugars.
 In addition, quinoa contains a little over five grams of fiber per cooked cup, which helps keep it low on the glycemic index.
 This means that quinoa doesn’t spike your blood sugar the way that, for example, white rice or birthday cake does.

 6 Quinoa Health Benefits

 Don’t let the tiny size of the quinoa seed fool you, though.
 Not only is quinoa packed with nutrients and is a tasty addition to a number of dishes, studies on quinoa, and its unique compounds, have found some impressive health benefits.

-1. May have anticancer properties
+1. Quinoa may have anticancer properties.

 Quinoa is rich in antioxidants and phytochemicals that may help protect cells against oxidative diseases like cancer.
 One 2018 study found that 17 potential bioactive peptides derived from quinoa had powerful antioxidant properties, showing the ability to inhibit colon cancer cell growth in a lab setting.
 The authors suggested that these peptides could be used in the development of functional foods aimed at reducing diseases related to oxidative stress, like cancer.
 An even more recent 2020 report in the journal Critical Reviews of Food Science and Nutrition came to similar conclusions.
 The authors stated that gluten-free pseudocereals (like quinoa) have peptides that have promising anticancer, antioxidant, and anti-inflammatory properties relevant to human health.